 moonshot: nounuk /ˈmuːn.ʃɒt/ us /ˈmuːn.ʃɑːt/

 The contemporary definition of moonshot revolves around the idea of a goal which is difficult, or perhaps even impossible to achieve, but one which is pursued anyway.
 A moonshot can take many forms and be many things to many people, but it ultimately boils down to purpose and passion.
-The desire to achieve a moonshot is driven by these two things, and

 For most of 2020 and 2021, life felt directionless.
 Things were not bad per se, all things considered, but compared to the immense highs of 2019, I didn’t have something which gave me driving purpose on waking in the morning.
 I had made significant investments in my professional development which were (and will) slowly pay off, but this couldn’t satisfy the nagging desire to engage myself in something which tested both my physical and mental willpower.